 Larvicides should be used when mosquitoes are breeding.
 Since mosquitoes don't breed in the winter in the Northern Virginia area, larvicides should be used from the spring (April - May) through the fall (October).

 What kind of larvicides can I use around my home?

-Bacillus thuringiensis var. israelensis (Bti)
+Bacillus thuringiensis var. israelensis (Bti) is a

-used on a homeowner's own property.
+homeowner's own property.

 Methoprene is an insect growth regulator that interferes with the normal

 life cycle of an insect and prevents it from reaching maturity and

 reproducing by mimicking an insect growth hormone.
 Therefore, methoprene